RizkiKarianata/simple-framework7-app/README.md

 ## 🤝 Contributing

-I really appreciate contributions, issues and feature requests because this application is far from perfect.
-Feel free to Pull Request and make changes to this project.
+<p>I really appreciate contributions, issues and feature requests because this application is far from perfect.
+Feel free to Pull Request and make changes to this project.</p>
-Since this is an open source project I finished it myself.
+<p>Since this is an open source project I finished it myself.
 There may be many features or things that could be improved or added.
-So I really appreciate your help.
+So I really appreciate your help.</p>

 `Steps To Contribute`